tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 1. System tends to choose *risky* actions under impact of noradrenaline.
 1. Noradrenaline makes system use less *number of options* in width and depth to be processed during deliberation.

 This mapping is exhaustively described in [computational_emotional_thinking].
-We suppose that it could be used as low level model of emotional processes implemented in a spiking neural network and could be used as basic framework for the emotion enabled systems [whatdoesitmeanforcomputer].
+We suppose that it could be used as low level model of emotional processes implemented in a realistic spiking neural network and could be used as basic framework for the emotion enabled systems [whatdoesitmeanforcomputer, affectivecomputingchallanges].

 ##High level emotions mapping to neuromodulators